 If yes to any of the above:

 - Massage their belly.
 Keep your bunny on the floor, facing you and place your hand underneath, place the other hand behind them to support them and then gently massage their belly by moving your hand forward and backwards quite quickly.
-You could even use something like a electric toothbrush or gentle hand held massager wrapped in a tea towel.
-Sit them on top of this and keep them reassured as they will naturally wonder what it is at first.
+You could even use something like an electric toothbrush wrapped in a tea towel to help massage their tummy.
+Sit them on top of this and keep them reassured, as they will naturally wonder what it is at first.

 - Encourage them to run about to get their stomach moving.

-Keep monitoring the situation and if there is no change then seek advice from your vet.
-If your rabbit is grinding their teeth loudly they are in pain so see a vet asap.
+Keep monitoring your rabbit closely and if there is no change, then seek advice from your vet asap.
+PLEASE NOTE: If your rabbit is really lethargic or grinding their teeth loudly, contact your vet urgently.

 Symptoms to look out for: